Evaluate flash memory advantages and disadvantages

 Flash memory guide to architecture, types and products

 Some of flash storage's physical characteristics also give it an edge over hard drives.
-Flash drives are likely to be more durable than hard drives, as they don't have any moving parts compared to highly mechanical HDDs that have stacks of spinning platters and read/write heads traversing those disks.
-Without motors, actuators and heavy platters, solid-state storage units are lighter than HDDs and use far less electricity and, therefore, produce less heat than hard drives.
+Flash drives are likely to be more durable than hard drives, as they don't have moving parts like HDDs with stacks of spinning platters and read/write heads traversing those disks.
+Without motors, actuators and heavy platters, solid-state storage units are lighter than HDDs, use far less electricity and, therefore, produce less heat than hard drives.

 SSDs are often packaged to fit drive bays intended for hard drives, but that's just for convenience when using standard interfaces initially intended for HDDs.
 Newer flash form factors can package the same, or more, capacity in much smaller units, so less space is needed to accommodate petabytes of storage in data center racks.